attestantio/vouch/docs/getting_started.md

       - secret
 ```

-`beacon-node-address` should be changed to access a suitable beacon node (Prysm, Lighthouse or Teku).
+`beacon-node-address` should be changed to access a suitable beacon node.

 `secret` should be changed to be the passphrase you used to secure the accounts.